homestar92/ring-lardner-transcriptions/Sick 'Em.md

 “Grand game Smitty pitched to-day!’
 I says.

-“What was grand about it?”’ says he.
+“What was grand about it?” says he.
 “Who couldn’t beat that bunch?
 He’d ought to of been ashamed of himself for lettin’ ’em score.”

-“He only give ’em two hits,”’ says I.
+“He only give ’em two hits,” says I.

 “Sure!” says Fogarty.
 “And how was they goin’ to get hits when he didn’t throw nothin’ near the plate?”